UN: Promote digital, media, and information literacy

 ARTICLE 19 underlines that digital, media, and information literacy is intrinsically linked to the right to freedom of expression.
 Where people are equipped with these skills, they can critically assess news, information, and all forms of media content, enabling them to participate in the public exchange of news and ideas.

 We believe these skills act as a remedy for disinformation, hate speech, unfair content moderation, and poor transparency.
-In times of crisis – such as Russia’s invasion of Ukraine – is it even more essential for people to be able to evaluate the type of information they receive, and how this impacts their lives and their physical safety.
+In times of crisis – such as Russia’s invasion of Ukraine – it is even more essential for people to be able to evaluate the type of information they receive, and how this impacts their lives and their physical safety.

 It is crucial that an understanding of the key principles and international standards related to the right to freedom of expression and media freedom is part of digital, media, and information literacy.
 This enables people to be better equipped to demand their media is protected, remains independent, and ultimately reflects diverse voices.
 This must go hand-in-hand with the creation, by States, of an enabling environment for the right to freedom of expression and media freedom.